If your device has any of the following problems, there is a good chance we can recover your data:

 We can recover all form factors:

-We can recover from storage mediums:
+We can recover from almost all data storage devices:

 We can swap heads on most model hard drives if we already have the donor part, the cost of donor parts is affordable enough for us to supply, or if you supply the donor drive.
 But sometimes the cost of donor parts is too expensive for our customers to afford.